 “It’s like CBUSA is an extension of my team,” Luis said.

-Their solution: Sharing best practices and insights with other builders of their caliber
+Their success story: Sharing best practices with other builders of their caliber

 It’s not just the CBUSA staff that acts as support for Luis.
 The real strength of the network comes from builders working together.